 Mary wanted to fill an immediate need and to avoid embarrassment for the wedding couple, and she spoke as his mother.
 Jesus needed to reveal himself as the Messiah to strengthen the faith of his disciples, and he spoke to her as her Savior.
 Their purposes were essentially different, although when he accomplished his purpose he would also satisfy hers.
 We might be reminded of our prayers and how God answers them.
-We have a specific time frame in which we want our prayers answered.
-We want God to do things for us when we want it and aren't always content to leave the timing of our needs and wants in God's hands.
+God answers them in his way and in his good time.

-In all that he did on earth, Jesus was bound to act at the hour set for him by the Father in heaven.
-In the Father's time, about three years later, Jesus would lay down his life for lost sinners.
+In everything that he did on earth, Jesus was bound to do things at the hour set for him by the Father in heaven.
+In the Father's time, about three years later, Jesus would lay down his life for sinners.

 Mary believed and trusted Jesus.
 She told the servants of the feast, "Do whatever he tells you."
 When we think about these words, we must realize how important they are for everyone even today.
 So often we want to ignore what God says in his Word, thinking we know better.
+Sometimes we may think that we have good reason to do something contrary to the will of God.
+Sometimes we may think that it doesn't matter if we just this once ignore what God says in his Word.
+Sometimes we are just stubborn enough that we just don't want to be bound by the Word of God.
 But every word of God is written for our learning and for our benefit, especially our eternal benefit.

-Mary's faith was well-placed, and the scene was set.
+Mary's faith was not in vain.
 "Nearby stood six stone water jars, the kind used by the Jews for ceremonial washing."
 For purification the Jews washed their hands before and after eating, and they washed the cups, pitchers, and kettles for the dinner.
 Notice that these were waterpots, for ceremonial washings.
-They were NOT old, empty winepots or jugs which had previously contained wine!
+They were NOT old, empty wine pots or jars which had previously contained wine!
 It is not as if there were some wine sludge or condensed, dried residue of old wine in the pots which would then be reconstituted as wine.

 Although the actual size of the measure used for the jars here is uncertain, they were large jars.
 The amount of 20 to 30 gallons per jar is probably accurate, for a total of 120 to 180 gallons.
 Even the most conservative estimate of Bible scholars allows for a total of 60 gallons.
-Jesus ordered the servants to fill the jars, and they did - "to the brim."
+Jesus ordered the servants to fill the jars with water, and they did - "to the brim."
 Jesus would turn all those gallons of freshly drawn water into wine.